 What is Needed to File a Delaware Annual Report

-The filing the Annual Report is done through the Delaware Secretary of State’s website.
+The filing of the Annual Report is done through the Delaware Secretary of State’s website.

 The report asks for information such as:

-- The entity’s Secretary of State File Number.
+- The Business Entity File Number.
 You can find your File Number by doing a name search.